amphp/http-server/README.md

 $ git clone --recursive https://github.com/rdlowrey/Aerys.git
 ```

 No. There's no composer right now.
-I'll add it when the project is more mature.
+I *may* add it when the project is more mature.

-## Running Your Server
+## Running a Server

-To start a server simply pass your config file to the aerys binary:
+To start a server simply pass a config file to the aerys binary:

 ```bash
 $ bin/aerys --config = "/path/to/config.php"
 ```

-Running a static file server on port 80 without any configuration:
+To run a static file server on port 80 without any configuration:

 ```bash
 $ bin/aerys -r /path/to/static/files